Introduction

 Defining Status and Power

-A Samurai's place in the hierarchy was visibly marked.
+A samurai’s place in the hierarchy was visibly marked in almost every aspect of his life.
 The quality and style of their armor (yoroi for horseback, gusoku for foot combat), the length and decoration of their swords, and the size of their retinue all signaled their rank.
 During the peaceful Edo period, the samurai class became a hereditary bureaucracy.
 The formalization of Bushido ("the Way of the Warrior"), as described in texts like Hagakure by Yamamoto Tsunetomo, served to justify their elevated social position and reinforce their duty.
 But in the chaotic Sengoku era, a samurai's rank was more directly tied to his ability to survive, conquer, and administer land in a brutal, competitive environment.
+The difference between a high-ranking samurai and a low one was not merely symbolic—it determined whether a man led troops into battle or followed orders, whether he commanded a castle garrison or stood guard on its walls, whether his family name would be remembered or lost to history.

 The Hatamoto: Those Who Stand Under the Banner